Conditional stability for an inverse problem of a fully-discrete stochastic hyperbolic equation: Introduction

 Relatively few works have focused on discrete inverse problems.
 For deterministic equations, in [\ref{Baudouin-SICON-2013}] the authors established a stability result for the discrete inverse problem of determining the potential in spatial semi-discrete hyperbolic equations.
 In [\ref{Klibanov-IP-2024}], ill-posed problems and coefficient inverse problems for deterministic parabolic equations were investigated within a time finite-difference framework.
-Stability analyses and globally convergent numerical methods for such discrete inverse problems have also been developed.
-As for discrete stochastic inverse problems, we refer to [\ref{Wu 2024}] for results on spatial semi-discrete stochastic parabolic equations.
+Stability analysis and globally convergent numerical methods for such discrete inverse problems have also been developed.
+As for discrete stochastic inverse problems, we refer to [\ref{Wu 2024}] for results on spatial semi-discrete stochastic parabolic equations. { These studies on discrete inverse problems have, to some extent, drawn upon the idea introduced in [\ref{Bukhgeim-SM-1981}].}

-However, to the best of our knowledge, no existing work has addressed discrete Carleman estimates together with discrete inverse problems for fully-discrete stochastic hyperbolic equations, not even for their fully discrete deterministic counterparts.
-In this paper, we first establish a Carleman estimate for fully-discrete stochastic hyperbolic equations.
+However, to the best of our knowledge, no existing work has addressed discrete Carleman estimates in conjunction with discrete inverse problems for fully discrete stochastic hyperbolic equations, not even for their fully discrete deterministic counterparts.
+In this paper, we first establish a Carleman estimate for fully discrete stochastic hyperbolic equations.
 As an application, this estimate is then employed to study the stability of the associated discrete inverse problem.
-Although the overall structure of the proof resembles that of the continuous framework, the discrete setting introduces many additional terms that cannot be directly absorbed on the left-hand side of the Carleman estimate.
-Moreover, compared with deterministic discrete Carleman estimates, further terms arising from stochastic effects must also be handled.
-To place the unknown random source on the left-hand side and to control the discretization errors associated with it, we modify the temporal part of the Carleman weight function by replacing $(t-T)^2$ in [\ref{Lü 2015}] with $(t-(T+1))^2$.
-Under this choice of weight function, we are able to obtain a stability result for the discrete inverse problem, rather than merely a uniqueness result.
-The trade-off is the need for additional time-derivative information at the final time.
-Nevertheless, the stability result is particularly valuable for error analysis in numerical implementations.
+Compared with deterministic discrete Carleman estimates, additional terms arising from stochastic effects must also be addressed. { Combining the discrete energy estimate with this Carleman estimate}, we are able to obtain a stability result for the discrete inverse problem under a prior condition on $(g, y_0, y_1)$, which is particularly valuable for error analysis in numerical implementations.

 The rest of this paper is organized as follows.
-Section 2 introduces the discrete setting.
-In Section 3, we establish a new Carleman estimate for the fully-discrete stochastic hyperbolic equation.
-Section 4 is devoted to deriving a Lipschitz stability result for the corresponding discrete inverse problem.
+Section 2 introduces fundamental concepts and formulas of discrete calculus.
+In Section 3, we establish a new Carleman estimate for the fully discrete stochastic hyperbolic equation.
+Section 4 is devoted to deriving conditional stability result for the corresponding discrete inverse problem.
+In the last section, we provide some further discussion.